Gorilla trekking in Rwanda is an amazing, intimate encounter with magnificent animals in their natural habitat.

-You therefore need to have a basic level of fitness.
+You therefore need to have a basic level of fitness while gorilla trekking in Rwanda.
 You’ll also be walking at altitudes of around 2500 meters, which puts additional strain on the body’s ability to take in oxygen.
 In dry weather, it can take you and your ranger-led team multiple hours to reach a particular family group, although encounters are known to occur after just 30 minutes in rare circumstances.
 Animals tend to occupy lower altitudes during the rains.

 Where to Go Gorilla Trekking in Rwanda

 Gorilla trekking in Rwanda is based in Volcanoes National Park, which sits on the country’s border with the Democratic Republic of Congo (DRC).
 It runs continuously with national parks in the DRC.
 Between them this area – the Virunga Mountains – is home to roughly half the entire population of mountain gorillas left on the planet.
 The remainder inhabit the southwest of Uganda.

 There are close to 500 individual animals in total in the Virungas, split into ten family groups which have been habituated to the presence of humans.
 Gorilla trekking in Rwanda will have you enter the territory of one of these ten groups, with all the sights, sounds and smells of the wild that come with it.